 by Dr. Will Cole

+Several studies have also found that levels of iodine, an essential nutrient for healthy thyroid hormones, and TSH, the brain hormone needed to wake up the thyroid, were both adversely affected during winter months.
 Another factor is the “happy” brain hormone or neurotransmitter, serotonin.
 SERT (serotonin transporters) levels in people with SAD were shown to be 5 percent higher in the winter.
 The higher levels of serotonin in the winter indicate less serotonin in the brain, which can lead to feelings of depression.

 Warm Up Your Hormones Plan

 Fortunately, there is a lot you can do to combat those winter blues.
 Here’s where to start, so you can feel your best even when the snow flies:

 Blue-light therapy boxes, which are basically little sunlight machines, have been shown to warm up winter blues by shifting brain chemistry and the body’s perception of light exposure.

 Healthy hormone production – and the resulting good feelings – require the sunshine vitamin.
 Get your levels tested and if yours are low, eat more D-rich foods and supplement until your level climbs into an optimal range of 60-80.

 4. Step outside